-(Adopted on October 28, 2004 as Board of Regents Resolution No. 04-32 superseded by BOR Resolution No. 10-11, April 22, 2010)
+(BOR Resolution No. 10-11, April 22, 2010)

 In accordance with the Americans with Disabilities Act (ADA) of 1990 and the Rehabilitation Act of 1973, the University of Guam does not discriminate against students and applicants on the basis of disability in the administration of its educational and other programs.
 The University will reasonably accommodate individuals with disabilities, as defined by applicable law, if the individual is otherwise qualified to meet the fundamental requirements and aspects of the program of the University, without undue hardship to the University.
 Harassment on the basis of disability issues is prohibited.